Guavus/hydrator-plugins/core-plugins/docs/File-batchsource.md

 File Batch Source is a Guavus Enterprise Accelerator that is used when you want to read from a distributed file system.

 ## Use Case
-Consider a scenario wherein you want to fetch log files from S3 every hour and then store the logs in a TimePartitionedFileSet.
+Consider a scenario wherein you want to fetch log files from HDFS every hour and then store the logs in a TimePartitionedFileSet.
 It can be achieved my making configurational changes as described in the sections below.

 ## Configuration
 The following pointers describe the fields as displayed in the accelerator properties dialog box.

 **Reference Name:** The name used to uniquely identify this source for lineage, annotating metadata, etc.

 **Path:** The path to read from.
-For example, s3a://<bucket>/path/to/input
+For example, hdfs:///tmp/sample.txt

 **Format:** The format of the data to be read.
 The format must be one of 'avro', 'blob', 'csv', 'delimited', 'json', 'parquet', 'text', 'tsv' or 'orc'.